azavea/raster-vision/docs/usage/basics.rst

     Tutorial: :doc:`tutorials/reading_raster_data`

 A :class:`~raster_source.raster_source.RasterSource` represents a source of raster data for a scene.
 It is used to retrieve small windows of raster data (or *chips*) from larger scenes.
 It can also be used to subset image channels (i.e. bands) as well as do more complex transformations using :mod:`RasterTransformers <rastervision.core.data.raster_transformer>`.
-You can even combine bands from multiple sources using a :class:`~raster_source.multi_raster_source.MultiRasterSource`.
+You can even combine bands from multiple sources using a :class:`.MultiRasterSource` or stack images from sources in a time-series using a :class:`.TemporalMultiRasterSource`.

 .. seealso::

+    - :class:`.RasterioSource`
+    - :class:`.XarraySource`
-    - :class:`~raster_source.rasterio_source.RasterioSource`
+    - :class:`.MultiRasterSource`
-    - :class:`~raster_source.multi_raster_source.MultiRasterSource`
+    - :class:`.TemporalMultiRasterSource`
-    - :class:`~raster_source.rasterized_source.RasterizedSource`
+    - :class:`.RasterizedSource`
-    - :class:`~raster_transformer.raster_transformer.RasterTransformer`
+    - :class:`.RasterTransformer`

       - :class:`~raster_transformer.cast_transformer.CastTransformer`
       - :class:`~raster_transformer.min_max_transformer.MinMaxTransformer`